QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/_knowledge/index.md

 * Steering Meetings: for key stakeholders and decision-makers to provide guidance and direction for a project
 * Periodic Meetings: at regular intervals, discuss ongoing work/challenges/progress.
 </div><div>

+Keywords and formulas for scheduling

+* "optimistic time estimate" instead of total margin
+* "normal time estimate" instead of free margin
+* "pessimistic time estimate" instead of certain margin
+* see deleted examples
 </div></div>